nicosanpedro/NS-SQL-Project/starting_with_data.md

 UPDATE all_sessions
 SET city = ''
-WHERE city ILIKE '%not available in demo dataset%';
+WHERE city ILIKE '%not available in demo dataset%';'''
 ---------------------------**************************-------------------------------------------------------------------------------------